ManimCommunity/manim/docs/source/guides/deep_dive.rst

   with skipped rendering), updater functions still run correctly, and the state of the first frame that *is* rendered is kept consistent.

-To render an image, the scene calls the corresponding method of its renderer, :meth:`.CairoRenderer.render` and passes just the list of *moving mobjects* (remember, the *static mobjects* are assumed to have already been painted statically to the background of the scene).
+To render an image, Manager calls the corresponding method of its renderer, :meth:`.CairoRenderer.render` and passes just the list of *moving mobjects* (remember, the *static mobjects* are assumed to have already been painted statically to the background of the scene).
 All of the hard work then happens when the renderer